 Food Crisis – There was no time for breakfast.
 I was super hungry and stopped for a quick wrap to take along.
 It was packaged poorly and fell apart in my bag – lettuce, tomato, avocado everywhere….

 Laptop Revolt – After what seemed like “running the gauntlet“, I took a few minutes to sit quietly in my room and take a deep breath.
 THEN, the laptop decided it was not changing wireless networks any more.
 It went berserk listing WiFi connections “automatically” connected to in past countries as “unavailable” and sending confusing messages.
 Don’t understand how the laptop remembered all those old WiFi networks – there have been so many!
 Eventually, the computer came to its senses and calmed down.
-It’s fine now, except everything initially appears in Portuguese and is then translated (sometimes) to English!
+It’s fine now.
+Everything initially appears in Portuguese and is then translated (sometimes) to English!

 Easy Peezee Mozambican Visa – The only “pleasant” surprise of the day was that Mozambique Immigration was an easy, no-nonsense, non-intimidating process.
-They asked for a passport with sufficient blank pages and a completed visa form and quickly stamped a visa – yeah!
+They asked for a passport with sufficient blank pages and a completed visa form and quickly stamped a tourist visa – yeah!
 The charge was $50 which thankfully you could pay with a credit card – some African countries require cash in $USD.
 Two Scottish tourists held their USDs in hand ready to pay.
 Immigration officials took fingerprints and a photo, which appear with the visa stamp.
-If you stay beyond the visa expiration date, you must pay a hefty fee before leaving the country.
+If you stay beyond the visa expiration date, you will pay a hefty fee before leaving the country.

 I decided not to rent a car, since research indicates hectic traffic and that driving in Maputo is dangerous.
 After South Africa, I needed a driving break.
 I’m still trying to figure out the best way to get around, other than by foot of course.
 Everyone says Maputo is best seen on foot, but hitting the pavement all day every day eventually gets tiring, especially in the 90+ degree heat.